Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 An inquiry was held in New York on May 18-1942 with the captain, the 2nd mate, Able Seaman Abrahamsen (lookout), Ordinary Seaman Ohma (helmsman), and the 2nd engineer appearing.

-Lars Storaas later joined M/S Besholt, which was torpedoed in Dec. that year.
-He then joined General Fleischer.
+Lars Storaas later joined M/S Besholt, which was torpedoed in Dec.-1942.
+He also served on General Fleischer.
 A book about his experiences under the title "På vakt" came out in 1994 (written by Sjur Tjelmeland).

 Crew List: